-If you've been doing research about some of the best WordPress themes around, one of the products you'll often come across is the Genesis framework and its themes.
+If you've been researching some of the best WordPress themes around, one of the products you'll often come across is the Genesis framework and its themes.
 It's very popular, particularly with those who have more of a development background and who like tinkering with code.
 But does it work for every site?
 And more importantly, is it right for you?

-The biggest problem which most people have with WP, is that of getting "stuck" with a theme which does not give them what they need.
+The biggest problem which most people have with WP is that of getting "stuck" with a theme that does not give them what they need.
 You don't want to be in that position.

 Today we're going to give you all the details related to the Genesis framework themes from StudioPress so that you can make your own, informed decision.